 One thing is clear from this generational purchasing shift: brick and mortar stores need to invest in their online divisions if they are going to live to see the next generation (or even next year).
 So, when we read that the mid-market department store Kohl’s announced a huge shift in their operations, we followed the story closely.
 Their choice is laudable, and, we think, fascinating.

-Kohl’s announced an expansion of their internet business and the opening of a new fulfillment center.
+Kohl’s announced an expansion of their eCommerce business and the opening of a new fulfillment center.
 This is in addition to a relatively large fulfillment footprint they maintained with centers in California, Maryland, Texas, and Ohio.
 According to a recent story from Consumer Affairs, the omnichannel retailer is also going forward with four brand new small format stores throughout the country.
 These new stores follow a slightly different model than their sprawling department stores, with localized merchandise and kiosks where customers can browse a virtual catalog.
 Per the article, the chain has optimized 300 of its 1,100 locations and plans on downscaling half of its retail footprint by the end of 2017.

 Kohl’s is doing more than merely downsizing.
 It’s adapting.
 It’s making a more personalized shopping experience, and it’s following the buying trends of its customers.
 We’ve talked before about the importance of fusing the in-person and online experience, and it’s refreshing to see an established physical retailer embracing this new paradigm so aggressively.